- 5 lessons for recruitment

 1. 5 lessons for recruitment

-Let's start with what our own HR manager Bo taught at the TalentCon in 2019.
-During this conference the recruitment process was discussed in utter detail.
+Let's start with what our own HR manager Bo learned during the TalentCon in 2019.
+This conference took a deeper look at attracting the right talent: the start of the recruitment process.
 These 5 lessons about recruitment

 Johnny Campbell, CEO SocialTalent

 Every step in the recruitment process

-is as important.
-Therefore, leave nothing to chance and carefully plan every step in the process.
-The following structure will help you to devise a good recruitment process:
+is important.
+Therefore leave nothing to chance and carefully plan each step in the process.
+The following structure will help you devise a good recruitment process:

 - Identify the different steps